Birational Kleinian groups: Varieties of non-negative Kodaira dimension

-is a singular volume form which is $>0$ on the complement of the divisor $\{\alpha=0\}$.
+is a singular volume form which is positive on the complement of the divisor $\{\alpha=0\}$.
 The finite measure defined by this singular volume form has full support and is absolutely continuous with respect to the Lebesgue measure associated with any Riemannian metric on $Y$.
-Hence the proof of Lemma \ref{noinvariantmeasure} follows from the existence of a $\Bir(Y)$-invariant pluricanonical form.
+Hence the existence of a $\Bir(Y)$-invariant pluricanonical form implies Lemma \ref{noinvariantmeasure}.
 This is an immediate consequence of a theorem of Nakamura-Ueno (\cite{Ueno75} Chapter VI) saying that the linear representation of $\Bir(Y)$ on the space of pluricanonical forms has finite image.
 We give here an elementary argument without using the full strength of Nakamura-Ueno's theorem.

 For a pluricanonical form $\alpha\in \mathrm{H}^0(Y,mK_Y)$ and a birational transformation $f\in\Bir(Y)$, we can pull back $\alpha$ by $f$ outside the indeterminacy locus of $f$ and then extend it in a unique way by Hartogs' Principle.
 In this way we obtain a linear representation